dgageot/fiboid/README.md

 	run a container for value-1
 	return the sum of the two values

-Most of the time is spent starting docker -d and sleeping until its started.
+Most of the time is spent starting docker -d and sleeping until it's started.

 # Sample Execution Plan